 - They come with deals and discounts in-store.

 - The interest rate is usually much higher than a credit card, so it will cost you more if you don’t repay in full each month.Unlike store-branded credit cards, you can only use them in that store.

 A prepaid card works a bit like a gift card – you top it up with money, and you can only spend up to that amount.

 Safer than cash, since you can cancel the card if it gets lost or stolen.

 - They’re not accepted everywhere, and you might pay fees for using them or for topping them up.

-However, with a charge card you absolutely have to pay off the balance every month.
+However, with a charge card, you must pay off the balance every month.
 You can’t run up a bill and pay it back later.

 There are also a few basic charge cards, but they don’t have much advantage over credit cards.

 - They often come with extra perks such as travel insurance or rewards, but usually at the price of a high annual or monthly fee.

 - If you don’t pay your bill the charges can be much higher than credit card interest – and your card might be cancelled.

 Credit builder cards

 See recommendations for the best cards to rebuild your credit score on the Money Saving Expert websiteopens in new window

-There are other things you can do as well to improve your credit rating.
+There are more things you can do to improve your credit rating.